CesarValiente/CesarValiente/README.md

     - 📗 You can go to my [Medium publication profile](https://medium.com/@CesarValiente) and see all the articles I've written along the years.
     - 📘 Also, in our [Surface Duo blog site](https://medium.com/@CesarValiente), you will find several articles written by me.
 - 📺 How to see/listen me:
     - 🎤 I usually speak at conferences.
 Along the years, I've spoken on many of them.
 Do you want me that I speak at your event?
-Just sent me a dm on Twitter ^^.
+Just sent me a direct-message on Twitter ^^.
-    - 🎙️ You can watch me streaming online many times at our [Twitch channel](https://www.twitch.tv/surfaceduodev).
+    - 🎙️ You can watch me talking about foldables and dual-scren development in our [Twitch channel](https://www.twitch.tv/surfaceduodev).
 We do streamings every week!

-Have a wonderful day!🌟 and don't hesitate on say hi! 👋
+Have a wonderful day!🌟 and don't hesitate to say hi! 👋